JACマガジン

 Lump-sum Withdrawal Payment System

-As mentioned at the beginning, some specified skilled workers refuse to pay pension insurance premiums, fearing that the money they have paid will be wasted.
+As I mentioned at the beginning, some Specified Skilled Worker people refuse to pay because they are afraid that the pension insurance premiums they have paid will be thrown away.

-For this reason, it is a good idea to explain the lump-sum withdrawal payment in advance so that they understand it, and also provide them with support in preparing the application documents for the lump-sum withdrawal payment before they return to their home country.
+Therefore, it is a good idea to explain the lump-sum withdrawal payment in advance so that they understand it, and to support them in preparing the application documents for the lump-sum withdrawal payment before returning to Japan.

-If direct support is difficult, you can also request assistance from a specialist such as a social insurance labor consultant.
+If direct support is difficult, you can also ask a specialist such as a social insurance and labor consultant.

 Where can I get advice on pension-related questions?